Design Technology

 Pupil Voice

-Children’s views about DT is valuable as it allows us teachers to hear about how our provision is going and in return guide us in what direction to go next to further enhance our high-quality teaching and learning.
-This is our most recent pupil survey result and analysis:
+Pupil voice is incredibly valuable as it allows teachers to hear about how our provision is going and further enhance our high-quality teaching and learning.

 Click here to see our SMSC in DT

-Click here to see our DT School Development Plan 2023-24
+Click here to see our most recent Subject Development Plan

 The DT curriculum at Hartwell

 At Hartwell, DT is taught in all year groups.
-The objectives for the subject from the National Curriculum (NC) are split into cross-curricular topics, such as Puppets in Year 2 when focusing on toys and in Year 5 a ‘Make do a mend’ textiles project is part of the children’s wider study of World War II.
+The objectives for the subject from the National Curriculum (NC) are split into cross-curricular topics, such as 'Puppets' in Year 2 linking to the Literacy unit 'Meerkat Mail', and in Year 5 a ‘Roman food’ cooking project is part of the children’s wider study of the Roman times.
 This enhances not only cross-curricular content but gives DT knowledge and skills a sense of purpose and real-life application – to solve a problem or meet a criteria and apply into a meaningful context.
 Each year group focuses on one textile, one construction and one food and nutrition project to allow clear progression of skills and knowledge in these areas.
 This also ensures that DT in school is enjoyable and creative, and widens children’s appreciation that DT is important in our lives as it contributes to the way we live, and may live, our lives.

 The DT objectives in KS1 and KS2 are set out for each year group in the NC.
 They are as follows: